Kansas experiment: Budget and revenue

 By early 2017, The Wichita Eagle reported that the governor proposed taking nearly $600 million from the highway fund over the next two and a half years to balance the state general budget, after having used US$1.3 billion from the fund since 2011 for the same purpose.
 This first transfer of funds had already caused the Kansas Department of Transportation to "indefinitely delay" two dozen road expansion projects in April 2016.
-According to Kansas State Sen. Carolyn McGinn, ".... we've had pretty good roads, but now we're starting to see the deterioration."
+According to Kansas State Senator Carolyn McGinn, "we've had pretty good roads, but now we're starting to see the deterioration."
 Millions were also borrowed from the state pension fund.
 Kansas became the only state without a state-funded arts commission, and closed nine social service offices around the state.

 The tax cuts contributed to credit rating downgrades, which raised borrowing costs and led to more budget cuts in education and infrastructure.
 Moody's downgraded the state's bond rating in 2014.
 S&P downgraded its credit rating first from AA+ to AA in August 2014, due to a budget that analysts described as structurally unbalanced, and again in February 2017 from AA to AA−.

 Jobs and growth

 By 2018 overall growth and job creation in Kansas had underperformed the national economy, neighboring states, and "even Kansas’ own growth in previous years."

-Kansas's job growth lagged behind neighboring Missouri, Colorado, and Nebraska.
+Kansas' job growth lagged behind neighboring Missouri, Colorado, and Nebraska.
 In January 2014, following the passing of both tax cuts, to April 2017 the Nebraska labor force grew by a net 35,000 non-farm jobs, compared to only 28,000 for Kansas, which has a larger labor force.